akretisharma/akretisharma/README.md

 - 🤔 I am a grade 11 AP student @ St. Augustine Secondary School
 - 🔭 I'm obsessed with all things AI/ML, biology, and CS!!
-- 🌱 My most recent project is an app, called Care Comrade, which was made using Swift!
+- 🌱 My most recent project is an app, called Gaiaintel, which was made using Swift!
 - 📫 Email: akretisharm06@gmail.com
 - 💬 Linkedin: https://www.linkedin.com/in/akretisharma/
 <!--